ectom/site/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-server).
+# My Portfolio 2.0
+Made with React and Material UI

 ## Available Scripts